bjlkeng/bjlkeng.github.io/source/posts/a-probabilistic-view-of-regression.rst

 type of regression model that is not any more complicated.
 `Generalized linear models <https://en.wikipedia.org/wiki/Generalized_linear_model>`_ are a generalization of the ordinary linear regression model we just looked at above except that it makes different choices.
-Namely, the probability distribution and how the mean of the outcome variable relates to the explanatory variables (i.e.
+Namely, the choice of probability distribution and choice of how the mean of the outcome variable relate to the explanatory variables (i.e. "link function").
-"link function").
 The above methodology for deriving ordinary linear regression can be equally applied to any of the generalized linear models.
 We'll take a look at a `Poisson Regression
 <https://en.wikipedia.org/wiki/Poisson_regression>`_ as an example.

 |h3| Poisson Regression |h3e|